Living Frugal

 Living frugal is more than just "tightening your belt" or deprivation and just barely making ends meet.

-• It's about taking care of the possessions you have.
+• taking care of the possessions you have;

-• It's about having a family budget and sticking to it.
+• having a family budget and sticking to it;

-• It's about planning for your future by increasing your knowledge and strategies to save money.
+• planning for your future by increasing your knowledge and strategies to ensure financial security;

 To be prepared, you not only need to budget wisely to purchase emergency supplies and equipment, you also need to have a readily available supply of the actual green stuff.
 For most of us, this is one of the most difficult areas of preparedness.